Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 - ✔ Add a volume slider.
 - ✔ Fix potential bug when last square is reached (Show-and-wait and PauseTransition don't work well together).
-- Resizable for multiple screens.
+- Make it resizable for multiple screens.